MKUltra: Legal issues involving informed consent

 Justice Sandra Day O'Connor, writing a separate dissent, stated:

 No judicially crafted rule should insulate from liability the involuntary and unknowing human experimentation alleged to have occurred in this case.
 Indeed, as Justice Brennan observes, the United States played an instrumental role in the criminal prosecution of Nazi officials who experimented with human subjects during the Second World War, and the standards that the Nuremberg Military Tribunals developed to judge the behavior of the defendants stated that the 'voluntary consent of the human subject is absolutely essential [...] to satisfy moral, ethical, and legal concepts.'
 If this principle is violated, the very least that society can do is to see that the victims are compensated, as best they can be, by the perpetrators.

 In another lawsuit, Wayne Ritchie, a former United States Marshal, after hearing about the project's existence in 1990, alleged the CIA laced his food or drink with LSD at a 1957 Christmas party, which resulted in his attempting to commit a robbery at a bar and his subsequent arrest.
 While the government admitted it was, at that time, drugging people without their consent and that Ritchie's behavior was typical of someone on LSD, U.S. District Judge Marilyn Hall Patel found Ritchie could not prove he was one of MKUltra's victims or that LSD caused his robbery attempt, and dismissed the case in 2005.

+In Canada, a class action lawsuit on the Montreal experiments has been authorized by the Quebec Superior court in 2025, granting representation status to a survivor – admitted at the Allan Memorial Institute at age 15 – and a family member of a deceased patient.